nicoleorzan/P1.2_seed/Assignements/A07-nodeperf.md

 (22 of 24): NN lda=15000 ldb= 192 ldc=15000 0 0 0 22158.391 b15
 (23 of 24): NN lda=15000 ldb= 192 ldc=15000 0 0 0 22987.775 b15
 ```
+We can immediately notice the written phrase ```No multi-threaded MPI detected (Hybrid may or may not work)```.
+Here we are reaching 23020.059 Mflops, which is the 4.44% of the theoretical peak performance.
+May be that this way nodeperf does not work because multi-threading is not working.